prabhugayatri/Achievements/README.md

 # Candidate: Gayatri Prabhu
-I am hardworking and motivated woman with interests in the fields of technology, sustainable enrgy and business.
+I am hardworking and motivated woman with interests in the fields of technology, sustainable energy and business.
 You can check out my accomplishments and certifications here: [Achievements](https://prabhugayatri.github.io/Achievements/folder1/)